 5 of the Best 35mm Film Cameras for Travelling

 There are a lot of good 35mm film cameras for travelling.
 But we decided to choose five of the best that we think you should consider, based on all of the cameras we have ever used and tried (which is a lot).
+This is definitely the hardest list we have ever tried to make.

 5. Canon Sure Shot Ace